FAQs

 Can I bring my baby to my appointment?

 Absolutely!
 One of the perks of doing what I do is getting to meet all of the babies!
+Our space is cozy so it is best that your child is ambulatory or brought in a carrier as there will not be space for a stroller within the room.
 While tending to the little one may be necessary during our session, all I ask is that the child does not become a distraction so that you can really focus on your goals and what you’d like to achieve during our sessions.
 I look forward to meeting them!